 - If the layer has related photos or files, view them by clicking Show in the appropriate cell of the Photos and Files column on the right of the table.
 To add an attachment, click Add and upload the photo or file you want to attach.

-- To hide or show related table or photos and files columns, click the Show/Hide Column button in the upper-right corner of the table.
+- To hide or show related table or photos and files columns, click the Show/Hide Column button at the top of the table.
 Check boxes to show the columns.
 Uncheck boxes to hide them.

 View field information